Proximal Reinforcement Learning: Efficient Off-Policy Evaluation in Partially Observed Markov Decision Processes: Identification Theory

 We now discuss an alternative way of obtaining identifiability, via a reduction to a nested sequence of proximal causal inference (PCI) problems of the kind described by \citet{cui2020semiparametric}.
 These authors considered identifying the average treatment effect (ATE), and other related causal estimands, for binary decision making problems with unmeasured confounding given two independent proxies for the confounders, one of which is conditionally independent from treatments given confounders, and the other of which is independent from outcomes given treatment and confounders.
 We will in fact leverage the refinement of the PCI approach by \citet{kallus2021causal}, which has strictly weaker assumptions than \citet{cui2020semiparametric}.

-Our reduction works by defining random variables $Z_t$ and $W_t$ for each $t \in [H]$ that are measurable with respect to the observed trajectory $\tau_H$.
-We respectively refer to these as \emph{negative control actions} and \emph{negative control outcomes}.
-All negative controls must be satisfy certain independence properties outlined below.
+Our reduction works by defining random variables $Z_t$ and $W_t$ for each $t \in [H]$ that are measurable w.r.t. the observed trajectory $\tau_H$, as well as defining random variables $U_t$ for each $t \in [H]$ such that $S_t$ is measurable w.r.t. $U_t$.
+We respectively refer to $Z_t$ and $W_t$ as \emph{negative control actions} and \emph{negative control outcomes}, and we refer to $U_t$ as \emph{confounders}.
+All triplets $(Z_t,W_t,U_t)$ must be satisfy certain independence properties outlined below.
 Any definition of such variables that satisfy these independence properties is considered a valid PCI reduction, and we will have various examples of valid PCI reductions for our POMDP model at the end of this section.

+To formalize these assumptions, we must first define some additional notation.
+Let $\ps{t}$ denote the measure on trajectories induced by running policy $\pi_e$ for the first $t-1$ actions, and running policy $\pi_b$ henceforth.
+Note that according to this definition, $\pb=\ps{1}$, and $\pe=\ps{H+1}$.
+In addition, let $\es{t}$ and $\pd{t}$ be shorthand for expectation and probability mass under $\ps{t}$ respectively.
+We visualize these intervention distributions in the first part of \cref{fig:pt-distribution}.